IshanManchanda/DankBot/README.md

 - OpenCV-Python (Python bindings for the Open Computer Vision library)
 - Numba
 - Python Telegram Bot (Wrapper over the Telegram API)
-- Papertrail API
+- Papertrail Add-on on Heroku

 ### Things I've Learnt
 - Building stateless, event-driven bots
-- Detecting text and eyes in images using OpenCV
+- Detecting text, faces, and eyes in images using OpenCV
 - Manipulating images with PIL
-- Extracting frames from a video and making videos from a series of frames using OpenCV + imutils.
+- Extracting frames from a video and making videos from a series of frames using OpenCV + imutils
 - Using Numba JIT and asynchronous execution to improve performance
 - Applying binary search on discrete functions (Used to calculating optimum text size in the meme generator)
 - Uploading images to Imgur with PyImgur
 - Using papertrail API for centralized logging
-- Static log analysis (DankBot Stats)
+- Using static log analysis to get stats ([DankBot-Stats](https://github.com/IshanManchanda/DankBot-Stats))
+- Using CI/CD systems like Travis CI and CodeShip
+- Using automated code quality reviews

 # Using DankBot